pksunkara/reign/reign_view/README.md

 </button>
 ```

-The `<slot></slot>` above will be replaced by the elements you described inside
+The `<slot></slot>` above will be replaced by the elements we described inside
 `shared:button` element when it's used.

 ### Scope

-When you use a variable inside a component's slot, such as:
+When we use a variable inside a component's slot, such as:

 ```html
 <div>